Effective Governance Structures for MaRisk Compliance

 🎯 Value Creation Through Governance:

-• Stakeholder confidence: Building trust through robust governance practices.
+Stakeholder confidence: Building trust through solid governance practices.

 💡 ADVISORI's Strategic Alignment Approach:

-How can we minimize the costs of MaRisk compliance while maintaining a robust governance structure?
+How can we minimize the costs of MaRisk compliance while maintaining a solid governance structure?

 The optimization of the cost-benefit ratio of MaRisk-compliant governance structures is an increasingly critical challenge for financial institutions.
 Given increasing regulatory requirements and simultaneous cost pressure, a strategic approach is required that combines compliance effectiveness with economic efficiency.